 From ancient times, in both the East and the West, herbs were recognised as powerful sources of healing and wise medical practitioners sought to understand their dangers, benefits, and uses.
-Traditional Chinese Medicine (TCM) uses herbs to treat specific symptoms and conditions as well as treating the root cause of your disease.
+Traditional Chinese Medicine (TCM) uses herbs to treat specific symptoms and conditions as well as treating the root cause of some disease.
 They can rebalance your system so that it becomes stronger and healthier.

 Vitamin supplements may address deficiencies when your diet is inadequate.

-Benefits of Adding Chinese Herbs to Your Treatment
+Benefits of Chinese Herbs

-Chinese Herbs are medicine, not supplements – and, like any medicine they only work if you actually take them
+Chinese Herbs are medicine, not supplements – and, like any medicine they only work if you actually take them.

-Your prescribed herbs will:-
+Your prescribed herbs may:-

 - Deeply nourish your body